elamaran619/amazon-quicksight-user-guide/doc_source/add-a-text-filter.md

    To remove a field value from the criteria, choose its delete icon\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/delete-icon.png)

-1. \(Optional\) Repeat Step 5 until you have added all of the field values you want to filter on\.
+1. \(Optional\) Repeat Step 5 until you have added all of the field values that you want to filter on\.

 1. Choose whether to include or exclude records that contain the field values you selected\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/custom-filter-list-include.png)